 Are highly personalized fundraising pages the future of online fundraising?
 Marc Sirkin, Chief Community Officer of Autism Speaks says "yes."
-He recently collaborated with Blackbaud to build Autism Speaks U to give students a collaborative way to raise funds and awareness for Autism Speaks, while also supporting their local autism communities. personal fundraising templates, lets “students be creative instead of us being prescriptive in terms of what they can do, and how they can do it," said Sirkin.
+He recently collaborated with Blackbaud to build Autism Speaks U to give students a collaborative way to raise funds and awareness for Autism Speaks, while also supporting their local autism communities.
+The website, which integrates personal fundraising templates, lets “students be creative instead of us being prescriptive in terms of what they can do, and how they can do it," said Sirkin.
 “That said, I also wanted to give them an easy to use the platform that would handle credit cards, registration and avoid their having to write a single line of html to launch a killer fundraising or awareness web page.”

 Sirkin was inspired to experiment with this fundraising platform because he feels students are the future of philanthropy.
 He also had the support of Autism Speaks senior management and its Board of Directors to be creative and entrepreneurial in ramping up their fundraising program.